groupcash/core/README.md

 ### Built on trust

 While the main proposition of crypto-currencies like Bitcoin is that no trust is required between the participants in order to trade, this also creates purely profit-driven incentives to participate.
 In a completely unregulated market, this naturally leads to quasi-monopolies.
-The proposed currency should provide its users gains from trust each other and make sure that the self-interest of its participants does not contradict the common interest of the community.
+The proposed currency should provide its users gains from trusting each other and make sure that the self-interest of its participants does not contradict the common interest of the community.